Cryptanalysis and design for a family of plaintext-non-delayed chaotic ciphers

 \section{An Example of the Chain Attack and an Improved Scheme PDCC for PNDCC}

-(1) Simulation experiment for breaking a four\allowbreak-stage diffusion\allowbreak-permutation\allowbreak-diffusion\allowbreak-permutation PNDCC
+\subsection{Simulation experiment for breaking a four\allowbreak-stage diffusion\allowbreak-permutation\allowbreak-diffusion\allowbreak-permutation PNDCC}

 According to the general chain attack flowchart shown in Fig.~\ref{fig15}, we take four-stage diffusion\allowbreak-permutation\allowbreak-diffusion\allowbreak-permutation PNDCC as a typical example.
-The pre-diffusion and post-diffusion equations, the pre-diffusion and post-diffusion keys, the pre-permutation and post-permutation keys, and the simulation results are provided in Code Ocean~\cite{CodeOcean2}, omitted here due to the limited space.
+The pre-diffusion and post-diffusion equations, the pre-diffusion and post-diffusion keys, the pre-permutation and post-permutation keys, and the simulation results are provided in supplementary material.

-(2) An improved PDCC scheme for PNDCC
+\subsection{An improved PDCC scheme for PNDCC}

 Based on Fig.~\ref{fig7} and Eqs.~\eqref{eq9}-\eqref{eq10}, we introduce plaintext delay terms to obtain

 where $n_{1},n_{2},m_{1},m_{2}$ are positive integers, $k=1,2,\ldots,M\times N$, and $f_{D1}^{-1}$ and $f_{D2}^{-1}$ are heterogeneous composite iterative functions~\cite{ref30}.
 We call a chaotic cipher whose diffusion equations in Fig.~\ref{fig7} satisfy Eq.~\eqref{eq36} a PDCC.
 Because PDCC includes plaintext delay terms, one cannot derive a form similar to Eq.~\eqref{eq14} from Fig.~\ref{fig7} and Eq.~\eqref{eq36}.
 As a result, the chain attack and codebook attacks are no longer applicable, and the scheme can resist attacks based on various cryptanalytic strategies.